-Privileges determine what someone is authorized to do with the data and the database.
+Privileges determine what a user is authorized to do with the data and the database.
 Privileges should be assigned based on the type of work the person does within the organization.
-Is this person involved with administration of the geodatabase?
-Does he or she need to edit or create data?
-Or would this person only need to query the data?
+Is the user involved with administration of the geodatabase?
+Does the user need to edit or create data?
+Would the user only need to query the data?

 User privileges are set at different levels.
 This topic describes the required database and dataset privileges for common types of users: data viewers, data editors, data creators, and the geodatabase administrator.

 Individual database users in PostgreSQL are referred to as login roles.
 To group together login roles based on the common tasks the users perform, you can create group roles, add the login roles to the group roles, and assign privileges to the group roles.

 You can use one of the administrative applications that connect to PostgreSQL databases, such as pgAdmin III, to administer user privileges.
 Or you can use SQL statements to grant and revoke privileges.

 Privileges on datasets should be granted or revoked by the dataset owner using the Privileges dialog box or Change Privileges geoprocessing tool in ArcGIS for Desktop.
 See Grant and revoke dataset privileges for instructions.

 The following table lists privileges to be granted to each of three common groups—data viewers, data editors, and data creators—and the minimum privileges needed by the geodatabase administrator (the sde login role) for day-to-day operations.